abhisheksaurabh1985/docker-tutorials-images/README.md

 * container_name: Self-explanatory
 * bash: Optional parameter.
 Even if this isn't provided, by default a bash session starts.

-## Issues with running jupyter Notebook
+### `jupyter` Notebook
+While `jupyter notebook` on the bash of the container, didn't throw any error, notebooks didn't show up on the browser either.
 This solution is taken from [this](https://stackoverflow.com/questions/38830610/access-jupyter-notebook-running-on-docker-container) on __stackoverflow__.
 1. Inside the Container : `jupyter notebook --ip 0.0.0.0 --no-browser --allow-root`
 2. On the host machine access this url : `localhost:8888/tree`

-## Display sharing from within the docker container
+### Display sharing from within the docker container
-This solution is taken from the instructions in  [this](https://github.com/oreillymedia/Learning-OpenCV-3_examples/blob/master/Dockerfile) opencv docker image.
+In order to access the video camera of the host machine, run the following commands.
+This solution was taken from the instructions given in [this](https://github.com/oreillymedia/Learning-OpenCV-3_examples/blob/master/Dockerfile) opencv Dockerfile.

 1. Allow other processes to share the display.
 Run `xhost +` on your host machine.
 2. Run the container: